 Alameda County Supervisor Chan represents District 3, which includes the cities of Alameda, San Leandro, and Oakland’s Chinatown, Jack London, Fruitvale and San Antonio neighborhoods.
 District 3 also includes the unincorporated communities of San Lorenzo, Hayward Acres and a portion of Ashland.
-Supervisor Chan is currently Vice President of the Board of Supervisors, Chair of the Health Committee and a member of the County’s Personnel, Administrative, & Legislative Committee, Budget Committee, and Unincorporated Services Committee.
+Supervisor Chan is currently President of the Board of Supervisors, Chair of the Health Committee and a member of the County’s Personnel, Administrative, & Legislative Committee, Budget Committee, and Unincorporated Services Committee.

 Since taking office in January 2011, Supervisor Chan has led several key policy and community-based initiatives, including:

 - Saving San Leandro Hospital, preserving the emergency room, saving numerous jobs and protecting the county's safety net;